JhonSaguay/OFM-Ordered-Fast-Marching-Method-/README.md

 OFM

-The file fastmarchingwithmersort contain the new implementation.
+The file OFM.py contain the new implementation.
+We need some python libraries:
+.Numpy
+.Matplotlib
+.Pylab
+.Cv2